syncfusion-content/jsp-docs/jsp/Getting-Started.md

 ---
 layout: post
 title: Getting Started in JSP | Syncfusion
-description: Learn here about getting started with Syncfusion Essential JSP platform, its elements, and more.
+description: Learn here about getting started with Syncfusion Essential JSP components offered, its elements, and more.
 platform: JSP
 control: Common
 documentation: ug